“No Enemy” poem written by Charles Mackay.

 Anyone who does anything of substance creates enemies.
 Most people enjoy the status quo.
 It’s easy.
 It’s safe.
 It’s also never led to progress of any kind.

-Progress come from pushing the envelope.
+Progress comes from pushing the envelope.
 Progress comes from being uncomfortable.
 Both of these things can elicit a visceral negative reaction from people.

 Education is all about the status quo.
 Many teachers are still teaching the way they were taught.
 To suggest any type of new pedagogy is often met with fear and trepidation, even if it is backed by research.